-Our Liches Are Different: Liches don't really seem to exist in the series, but Lord Vile was an incredibly powerful, skeletal, undead necromancer who put a bit of himself into his armour to make it evil and magic.
+Our Liches Are Different: Liches don't really seem to exist in the series, but Lord Vile was an incredibly powerful, skeletal, undead necromancer who put a bit of himself into his armor to make it evil and magic.

 Serpine experiments with necromancy and creates the white cleaver so he can kill and resurrect himself safely making him effectively immortal.
 It does nothing for his necromatic powers, just makes him really hard to put down

 They're very normal during the day, but at night, they tear off their skin and become a pale-skinned, cat-like, savage monster.
 Sunlight doesn't kill them (salt water does), and apparently the best method is to just pump them full of bullets and hope for the best.
 This is pretty helpful against any enemy really.